Personal Branding Photography: Hire a Photographer to Dominate Social Media

 - On the same board start gathering your color scheme.
 If your brand already has a color scheme, look for photos that echo the same colors.
 If your brand is fresh and about to be launched, think about what your brand represents and find colors that correspond to your energy.
 Red is motivation and initiative, blue is peaceful and relaxed, green is fresh and eco-conscious, yellow is fun and lighthearted.
 Research color theory and look at other influencers or brands you love and draw inspiration from them.
 Your color story will help you decide your outfits later!

-- Create a new public board with the top picks from your secret board, and prepare to share it with your branding photographer.
+- Create a new public board with the top picks from your secret board, and prepare to share it with your personal branding photographer.

-How to Prepare for the Photoshoot
+Prepare for the Personal Branding Photoshoot

 Every brand, blog, and influencer has a signature style.
 This is why it is super important to find a personal branding photographer that matches your vision and captures the essence of your blog in a way that feels authentic to you.